Isobella Jade: Public image and influence

-Isobella Jade was known as one of the shortest working models in America before retiring from modeling.
-The Los Angeles Times has featured Jade, stating, “Before Tyra was giving shorties hope on Cycle 13 of 'America's Next Top Model,' Isobella Jade was already in their corner.”
+Isobella Jade was known as one of the shortest working models in the United States before retiring from modeling.
+The Los Angeles Times noted, “Before Tyra was giving shorties hope on Cycle 13 of America's Next Top Model, Isobella Jade was already in their corner.”

 Through her books and social media platforms, Jade has become a spokesperson for aspiring petite models of all ages.

-Media Bistro's Galleycat, has called Jade a self-promotion expert from the insight she has shared with their readers on the power of self-promotion in publishing and brand building.
+Media Bistro's Galleycat, described her as a self-promotion expert, based on the guidance she shared regarding marketing and brand building.

-Jade has spoken on panels at BookExpo America and the Self-Publishing Book Expo, The New York Round Table Writers' Conference, the Writers' League of Texas Agents and Editors conference, SiriusXM Book Radio and others sharing her own story of being self-made while discussing the topics of marketing yourself as an author and being your own publicist on a budget.
+She has spoken on panels at BookExpo America, the Self-Publishing Book Expo, the New York Round Table Writers' Conference, the Writers' League of Texas Agents and Editors conference, SiriusXM Book Radio, sharing her experiences as a self-made author while discussing strategies for marketing oneself and acting as one's own publicist on a budget.

-In 2018 The New York Times published her essay about the death of her father.
+In 2018, The New York Times published her essay reflecting on the death of her father.